aremmell/libsir/README.md

 ## <a id="an-example" /> An example

-Some sample terminal output from libsir demonstrating the default configuration:
+Some sample terminal output from libsir demonstrating the default text styling settings for stdio (*note that this is just a sample; libsir supports 4, 8, and 24-bit color modes, so a virtually limitless number of configurations are possible*):

 ![sample terminal output](./docs/res/sample-terminal.png)

-This output is from the `example` application, whose source code can be located in the [`example`](https://github.com/aremmell/libsir/tree/master/example) directory.
-If you're curious about a basic implementation of libsir in a practical context, that's a good place to start.
+This output is from the `example` application, whose source code can be located in the [example](https://github.com/aremmell/libsir/tree/master/example) directory.
+If you're curious about a very basic implementation of libsir in a practical context, that's a good place to start.

+**Coming soon:** A C++20 version of the example program.

 ## <a id="building-from-source" /> Building from source

 There are several options available for building libsir from source:

-### <a id="visual-studio-code" /> Visual Studio Code

-A VS Code workspace file is located in the root of the repository.
-Currently, the build and launch tasks are not fully functional for all platforms, but it is otherwise production-ready (*using the integrated terminal, run [make](#unix-makefile) to build*).

-### <a id="visual-studio-2022" /> Visual Studio 2022

-A Visual Studio 2022 solution containing appropriate projects can be found in the [msvs](https://github.com/aremmell/libsir/tree/master/msvs) directory.
-Tested on Windows 11 (*x86, x64, and Arm64*) with Visual Studio 17.6+.
-See the [README](https://github.com/aremmell/libsir/tree/master/msvs/README.md) for more information.

 ### <a id="unix-makefile" /> Unix Makefile

 The Makefiles are compatible with **GNU Make** version **3.81** and later (**4.4** recommended) and support most Unix-like operating systems: AIX, Solaris, Linux, illumos, macOS, Cygwin, BSD, GNU/Hurd, Haiku, etc.

+#### <a id="unix-makefile-envvars" /> Environment variables

+A number of environment variables are available which affect the way in which libsir and its various build artifacts are created (*e.g., turning off optimizations and enabling debug symbols*).
+Information about these variables and how to use them along with make can be found in the [online documentation](https://libsir.rml.dev/config.html).

+#### <a id="unix-makefile-recipes" /> Recipes

 |   Recipe Type    |     Command      | &nbsp;&nbsp;&nbsp;&nbsp;Output file(s)         |
 |:----------------:|:----------------:|:-----------------------------------------------|